KevBank2/KevBank2/README.md

 - 👀 I’m interested in coder
 - 🌱 I’m currently learning in school
 - 💞️ I’m looking to collaborate on my team :)
-- 📫 How to reach me ...
+- 📫 How to reach me, write me

 <!---
 KevBank2/KevBank2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.